General

 - Notify appointment errors

-This page explains what each one does and when to switch it on.
+This page explains what each one does and when you want it on.

 You can find the wizard by looking for Dime.Scheduler Setup in the search bar.